-Sociology at University of Worcester provides a dynamic and unique focus on contemporary sociological perspectives, research, and challenges, with particular emphasis on work-based learning and the development of graduate employability skills.
-The Sociology course is rooted in contemporary Sociology, including Digital Sociology, Environmental Sociology, Sociology of Health, Sociology of Emotions, and Political Sociology.
-Sociology students at University of Worcester will be able to approach the foundational origins of Sociology critically and will also have the opportunity to study Sociology of the Family, Sociology of Crime, Sociology of Religion, Sociology of Knowledge, Sociology of Education, Sociology of "Race," and the Sociology of Gender (and sexuality).
+Sociology with Politics at University of Worcester provides a dynamic and unique focus on contemporary sociological and political perspectives, research, and challenges, with particular emphasis on work-based learning and the development of graduate employability skills.
+The Sociology with Politics course is rooted in contemporary Sociology and Politics, including Digital Sociology, Environmental Sociology, Sociology of Health, Sociology of Emotions, and Political Sociology.
+Sociology with Politics students at University of Worcester will be able to approach the foundational origins of Sociology critically and will also have the opportunity to study Sociology of the Family, Sociology of Crime, Sociology of Religion, Sociology of Knowledge, Sociology of Education, Sociology of "Race," and Sociology of Gender (and sexuality).
+The Sociology with Politics course also aims to enhance students' knowledge of contemporary politics by contextualising their studies within a wider focus on Westminster, European, and global political philosophies, systems, and challenges.

-Sociology students are encouraged to consider what it means to be a sociologist from the outset of the course, beginning with the first-year (Level 4) module, Sociology in Practice.
+Sociology with Politics students are encouraged to consider what it means to be a sociologist from the outset of the course, beginning with the first-year (Level 4) module, Sociology in Practice.
 In taking the module, students will begin to plan their learner journey, learn about research in Sociology and what it means to be socially responsible, and begin to identify a career pathway in preparation for second year (Level 5).
 In second year, students will study Sociology: from Origins to Present and critically trace the origins of Sociology as a discipline.
 In doing so, students will learn new perspectives in contemporary Sociology, and in combining this with the Practical Research in Sociology module, apply them to a research area of their own choosing, or in the case of the Work Project module, to the workplace.
-These prepare students to conduct their own sociological research in the Dissertation module in third-year.
+These modules prepare students to conduct their own sociological/political research in the Dissertation module in third-year.
+Alongside the Sociology modules, students will complete thirty credits of Politics modules each year: Westminster Politics (Level 4), European Politics (Level 5), and Global Politics (Level 6).
 In addition, with the support of the University of Worcester's Careers & Employability Service, students will develop and build their transferable graduate attributes and employability skills, preparing them as graduates for digital citizenship and a range of career and postgraduate options, including UW's Sociology Master by Research (MRes).

-In particular, the Sociology programme aims to:
+In particular, the Sociology with Politics programme aims to:

-- 1. Enable students to critically approach Sociology as a discipline in considering new and diverse methodological, theoretical, and research perspectives and their relation to contemporary areas of sociological concern. - 2.
-Ensure graduates understand how to apply theoretical, methodological, and research perspectives to the social world, complex social processes, and the social construction of

-- identity in different contexts, particularly in relation to intersectionality, diversity, and inequality. - 3.
+- 1. Enable students to critically approach Sociology and Politics as disciplines in considering new and diverse methodological, theoretical, and research perspectives and their relation to contemporary areas of sociological and political concern. - 2.
+Ensure graduates understand how to apply theoretical, methodological, and research perspectives to the social and political world, complex social/political processes, and the social construction of identity in different contexts, particularly in relation to intersectionality, diversity, and inequality. - 3.
 Enable students to develop evidence-based arguments that can draw on, and synthesise, a diverse range of primary, qualitative, and quantitative data sources. - 4.
-Empower graduates to critically challenge common sense and taken-for-granted knowledges, systems of "power" and structural discrimination and how they can underpin social interaction, as well as historical and extant patterns of inequality. - 5.
-Provide students with opportunities to map their learner journey, undertake work-based learning, develop UW Graduate Attributes, including social responsibility, reflective and resilient lifelong learning, digital citizenship, problem solving, teamwork and effective communication, and transferable employability skills, and prepare for a career in an area applicable to the sociological insights acquired in the Sociology course.
+Empower graduates to critically challenge common sense and taken-for-granted knowledges, systems of "power" and structural discrimination and how they can underpin social/political interaction, as well as historical and extant patterns of inequality. - 5.
+Provide students with opportunities to map their learner journey, undertake work-based learning, develop UW Graduate Attributes, including social/political responsibility, reflective and resilient lifelong learning, digital citizenship, problem solving, teamwork and effective communication, and transferable employability skills, and prepare for a career in an area applicable to the sociological and/or political insights acquired in the Sociology with Politics course.